-In the 3rd part of my test I would like to show you a D5300 real photo quality and utilizing High Dynamic Range in the pictures.
+In the 3rd part of my test, I would like to show you a D5300 real photo quality and utilize High Dynamic Range in the pictures.

-The most decisive thing about buying a right camera is its photo quality.
-There are many cameras which offer plenty of modes, options and amenities but when they don’t make good photos then everything is bad.
-Basically you can find some information about the photo quality from the producer’s website or forums.
-Main parameters, which may indicate which camera is able to make a good photos are a sensor size and a resolution.
-However you should have it in mind, that a big resolution isn’t enough to make a good photos.
-The size of sensor is the most important thing in every camera, even in phones.
-This part of equipment decides about your photo quality.
+The most decisive thing about buying the right camera is its photo quality.
+There are many cameras that offer plenty of modes, options, and amenities but when they don’t make good photos then everything is bad.
+Basically, you can find some information about the photo quality from the producer’s website or forums.
+Main parameters, which may indicate which camera is able to make good photos are sensor size and resolution.
+However, you should have it in mind, that a big resolution isn’t enough to make good photos.
+The size of the sensor is the most important thing in every camera, even on phones.
+This part of the equipment decides your photo quality.
 You may have a smaller resolution and make much better pictures.
-Checking the parameters is not only a way to find out about the picture quality of camera which you are going to buy.
-When you are going to buy a new equipment you should browse deeply the internet and try to find sample photos from model, which you are interested in.
-When you find the pictures from the camera model, which you would like to buy you will make your own conclusion about that.
+Checking the parameters is not only a way to find out about the picture quality of the camera which you are going to buy.
+When you are going to buy new equipment you should browse deeply the internet and try to find sample photos of the model, which you are interested in.
+When you find the pictures of the camera model, which you would like to buy you will make your own conclusion about that.
 Every photographer has a different point of view.
-Basically you are picking up the thing, which will make you happy not disappointed!
+Basically, you are picking up the thing, which will make you happy not disappointed!

 Pictures 1 and 5 show the landscape made in the best quality.
-The picture 1 was made using manual focus and the picture 5 using autofocus.
-The pictures 2 – 4 are detailed parts of the picture 1, same like pictures 6-8.
-There is a lot of stuff in Web about autofocus mode in Nikon D5300, so I am not going to develop this topic here.
-However everybody can see the difference between both of this pictures when see the detailed parts below.
-It s hard to adjust focus manually when you are looking throughout the viewer.
-You can use a live view mode and make a little bit zoom in to see details of your view, but the live view option influences on your battery endurance.
+Picture 1 was made using manual focus and picture 5 used autofocus.
+Pictures 2 – 4 are detailed parts of picture 1, the same as pictures 6-8.
+There is a lot of stuff on the Web about autofocus mode in Nikon D5300, so I am not going to develop this topic here.
+However, everybody can see the difference between both of these pictures when seeing the detailed parts below.
+It s hard to adjust the focus manually when you are looking through the viewer.
+You can use a live view mode and make a little bit of zoom-in to see details of your view, but the live view option influences your battery endurance.

 Picture 9 has been done in the lowest quality.
-I cut the image up to 2/3 and delimited details on treetop, where you can see many branches and twigs (Pic.10).
+I cut the image up to 2/3 and delimited details on the treetop, where you can see many branches and twigs (Pic.10).
 As you can see a dark arrow shows the branch (dark) and some yellow line, which is parallel to the branch.
-Those of lines are everywhere.
-In my opinion this is kind of chromatic aberration, which may be also called as a chromatic distortion.
-The branch may be here as a our dark highlight with the blue sky beyond.
-Those of coloured fringing around the branches and twigs may be due to the receptors for different colors having different sensitivity, therefore preserving detail in one or two colour channels.
-This is noticeable especially in the lowest quality pictures.
-When you make a photo with better quality this effect is going to be reduced.
+Those lines are everywhere.
+In my opinion, this is a kind of chromatic aberration, which may be also called chromatic distortion.
+The branch may be here as our dark highlight with the blue sky beyond.
+Those colored fringing around the branches and twigs may be due to the receptors for different colors having different sensitivities, therefore preserving detail in one or two color channels.
+This is noticeable, especially in the lowest-quality pictures.
+When you take a photo with better quality this effect is going to be reduced.

-A picture 11 has been made in medium details and shows a hair from 30cm distance.
+Picture 11 has been made in medium detail and shows a hair from a 30cm distance.

 High Dynamic Range (HDR)

-You must know, that basically every picture contains two areas of different sensitivity.
-The first area is our object, which we are capturing like a building, landscape, etc. The second area is the sky, which may contains a sun, clouds or some remote barely visible objects like mountains, etc. In typical, compact camera like Canon SX130 IS (my previous model) you can enjoy the object, unfortunately with a white sky, especially during the day, when the sky is covered by high-level or mid-level clouds (Pic.12 -15).
-In another case you will have beautiful sky, but your object will have shown like a dark contour without many details.
-A basic role of HDR is to put those of areas together and make your photo readable and tidy.
+You must know, that basically, every picture contains two areas of different sensitivity.
+The first area is our object, which we are capturing like a building, landscape, etc. The second area is the sky, which may contain a sun, clouds, or some remote barely visible objects like mountains, etc. In typical, compact cameras like Canon SX130 IS (my previous model) you can enjoy the object, unfortunately with a white sky, especially during the day, when the sky is covered by high-level or mid-level clouds (Pic.12 -15).
+In another case, you will have a beautiful sky, but your object will have shown as a dark contour without many details.
+A basic role of HDR is to put those areas together and make your photo readable and tidy.

 The D5300 offers a feature, that provides automated HDR photography.
-When you enable this option, the camera records two images, each at different exposure settings and then produce a single HDR image.
+When you enable this option, the camera records two images, each at different exposure settings, and then produces a single HDR image.
 When you enable the HDR option you have the choice of the following (Pic.
 16,17).
 If you select the automatic mode, the camera will choose what it considers the best adjustment.
 I didn’t use this option during my test.
-I focused on experimenting with HDR to find out the behaviour of this feature in different conditions.
+I focused on experimenting with HDR to find out the behavior of this feature in different conditions.